keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/yGQZmA6.png" height="80%" width="80%" alt="SSH"/>
 </p>
 <p>
-You can type ssh or tcp.port == 22 in the bar up top to filter for Secure Shell traffic.
+Type ssh in the bar up top to filter for Secure Shell traffic.
 Open PowerShell and type ssh labuser@10.0.0.5.
-The ssh command helps us securely connect to the Linux server over the network.
 Answer yes to the question, "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
 Next, enter the Linux server's password.
 Enter the password; note that you won't see it typed out for security purposes.
 </p>
 <br />